turekmagdalena/DataScienceProjects/Apartment_Prices_in_Poland/README.md

 # Apartment Prices in Poland

 Apartment prices in Poland have been rising steadily, making it difficult for many people to decide where and what kind of apartment they can afford.
 This project aims to provide a simple tool that predicts apartment prices based on location and key property parameters.
 By selecting a city and specifying apartment details, users can receive an estimated price per square meter, helping them explore affordability and make informed decisions about potential purchases.
+Additionally, the application allows users to evaluate whether their current property has increased in value, giving them insights into market trends and potential resale opportunities.

 The data was sourced from: https://www.kaggle.com/datasets/krzysztofjamroz/apartment-prices-in-poland